ArushC/butt-kicker/README.md

 ## Important Note Regarding Browser Compatibility

+If you're unable to log in despite entering valid credentials, your browser may be blocking third-party cookies which are necessary for authentication.
+This issue occurs because the backend is deployed on Render while the frontend is hosted on Vercel, resulting in different domain names.
+To resolve this, you can enable cross-site tracking in your browser settings, or use a different browser that allows third-party cookies.

-The voice features are fully supported on Chrome, but may not work on other browsers like Safari and Firefox.
+For the best experience, we recommend using Chrome.
+The voice input features may not be fully supported on browsers like Safari and Firefox.

 ## Prerequisites for Local Setup